 Systematic knowledge and understanding of a range of religions and beliefs will enable children to develop their own, ideas, values and identities.

 We stimulate children’s curiosity about other religions, as well as their own, through engaging lessons, visiting places of worship and inviting guest speakers into school.
 Our locality has a diverse population with regards to religious backgrounds and we are fortunate enough to have good connections with various places of worship.
 This provides the children with a realistic and modern insight into the key beliefs and practises of a religion.
 Our RE curriculum also encourages children to become critical thinkers as well reflectors of their own personal views and beliefs.
 We regularly have volunteers from our local church, who deliver assemblies through which they share stories and messages from the Bible.
 We value the importance of coming together for regular acts of collective worship.
 We respect the integrity of every child, whatever their beliefs.
 Our act of worship is, therefore, an inclusive act enabling everyone to participate in a way that is appropriate to the individual.

-There are planned opportunities for children to use and apply their skills in literacy and the wider curriculum whilst strengthening their understanding and enjoyment of RE.
+There are planned opportunities for children to use and apply their skills in English and the wider curriculum whilst strengthening their understanding and enjoyment of RE.
 Children are encouraged to be creative and to present and share their knowledge in a variety of ways, ensuring that all children including the most disadvantaged and those with SEND are able to achieve and enjoy in this subject.